Updated Constraints on Omnipotent Dark Energy: A Comprehensive Analysis with CMB and BAO Data: Introduction

 In Ref.~\cite{DiValentino:2020naf}, the DMS20 model was proposed as a promising solution to the cosmological tensions and was found to prefer a PDL crossing at $z \sim 0.1$.
 The recent analysis in Ref.~\cite{Adil:2023exv} identified DMS20 as an ODE model and showed that its ability to reach negative energy densities for $z \gtrsim 2$—mimicking a negative cosmological constant at high redshifts—plays a crucial role in alleviating the tensions.
 This behavior is consistent with the predictions of the $\Lambda_{\rm s}$CDM model~\cite{Akarsu:2021fol, Akarsu:2022typ, Akarsu:2023mfb}, which suggests a transition from an Anti-de Sitter (AdS) to a de Sitter (dS) phase.
 This transition can be interpreted either as an emergent effect from modified gravity or as the result of an actual field within the framework of general relativity (GR).

 In this paper, we revisit and update the observational constraints on the DMS20 model using Type Ia supernova data from the Pantheon$+$ catalog, BAO measurements from the DESI and SDSS surveys, and CMB temperature and polarization data from Planck, the South Pole Telescope, and the Wilkinson Microwave Anisotropy Probe.
 Motivated by previous studies of the DMS20 model that reported posterior distributions leaning against the edges of the prior ranges for certain dataset combinations, we extend these prior ranges.
-This not only relaxes the constraints on the model parameters but also enables the model to exhibit richer phenomenology that is qualitatively different—for example, a PDL crossing in the opposite direction.
+This not only relaxes the constraints on the model parameters but also enables the model to exhibit richer phenomenology that is qualitatively different—for example, a crossing of the PDL, occurring either from the quintessence regime to the phantom regime or vice versa.
 Nevertheless, we also present our results after excluding the MCMC samples corresponding to the extended priors, to facilitate direct comparison with previous studies.

 The structure of this paper is organized as follows.
 In~\cref{model}, we review the key physical features of the omnipotent dark energy model, focusing on the aspects most relevant for cosmological tests.
 In~\cref{data}, we describe the observational datasets used in our analysis and outline the methodology employed to constrain the model’s free parameters.
 In~\cref{results}, we present and discuss our main results, highlighting their implications for cosmological tensions and the broader landscape of dark energy models.
 Finally, in~\cref{final}, we summarize our conclusions and offer some perspectives on future research directions.